Guild Wars 2

 As a sequel to Guild Wars, Guild Wars 2 features the same lack of subscription fees that distinguished its predecessor from other commercially developed online games of the time, though until August 2015 a purchase was still required to install the game.
 The game sold over two million copies in its first two weeks.
 By August 2013, the peak player concurrency had reached 460,000.
 By August 2015, over 5 million copies had been sold, at which point the base game became free-to-play.
 By August 2021, over 16 million accounts have been created.
-On August 16, 2022, it was announced that Guild Wars 2 will be releasing on Steam as part of the game's 10th year anniversary celebration.
+On August 16, 2022, it was announced that Guild Wars 2 will be releasing on Steam as part of the game's 10th anniversary celebration.

 Six major expansion packs have been released for the game; Heart of Thorns (2015), Path of Fire (2017), End of Dragons (2022), Secrets of the Obscure (2023), Janthir Wilds (2024), and Visions of Eternity (2025).
 Each expansion pack introduces new content, including new regions of the world to explore, end-game encounters and masteries, with the first three also offering new professions, elite specializations, and seasons of 'Living World; live content updates that continue expansion storylines and bridge the gap between them.
 In February 2023, it was announced that future Guild Wars 2 expansions starting with Secrets of the Obscure would be adopting a new release model.
 Instead of releasing every two to four years with a season of Living World in between, smaller scale expansions would be released more frequently at a slightly reduced price.
 Additional content for these expansions will then be added through quarterly releases.
+In June 2026, alongside the announcement of Guild Wars 3, it was announced that the development team would be pausing Guild Wars 2 expansion development, with the intention of resuming annual expansions following the sequel's release.